University Handbook, Section D:

 D3 A fundamental premise of academic life is the inviolable dignity of the individual.
 Respect for others is essential to the pursuit of the common missions of higher education.
 Discrimination, harassment, or other conduct that diminishes the worth of any individual person is incompatible with the fundamental values of the university.
 Every person, regardless of race, color, ethnic or national origin, sex, sexual orientation, gender identity, religion, age, ancestry, disability, military status, or veteran status, shall be treated with respect and dignity (see Appendix J).
 No person shall be subject to sexual, racial, or similar harassment or abuse, either of physical, verbal, or psychological nature.
 No one shall be denied equitable consideration for access to employment, to professional advancement, or to the programs, services, activities, and privileges of the university.
 (Revised, Admin 3/11/08)

 D4 The university is committed to upholding the intellectual freedoms of teaching, expression, research, and debate.
 All members of the university community have a responsibility to exemplify and support these freedoms in the interest of reasoned inquiry, both on and off campus.
-At K-State, the atmosphere of academic freedom, commitment to academic inquiry, and respect for the academic rights of others shall not be abridged.
+At Kansas State University, the atmosphere of academic freedom, commitment to academic inquiry, and respect for the academic rights of others shall not be abridged.

 D5 All members of the university community have the right and responsibility to participate in university governance at all levels and in diverse forms.
 This requires an honest and robust exchange of ideas and opinion.
 Interfering in any fashion with the right of others to properly voice their opinions during the formulation of new policies, or to express their views regarding established policies or their application, is a violation of the principles of academic freedom as described in Appendix C. Such principles should be extended to all members of the university community as appropriate.